|Colors:||Blue, White, Black, Cream, Tabby, Torti, Bi-Color, Calico|

 Spaying or neutering your cat is another major difference between males and females.
 If you leave your male unneutered, he’ll be prone to wandering off and spraying.
 Leaving a female unspayed will result in her going into heat, which can include attempting to run away and being generally uncomfortable.
 Spaying and neutering your British Shorthair will ensure a happier cat and will help prevent unwanted behavioral issues.

 - You might also like: British Semi-Longhair Cat Breed Info: Pictures, Temperament & Traits

 The British Shorthair is a beautiful cat that will be a welcome companion to add to your family.
-He accepts all creatures and humans, great and small, and has the kind of independence that will help those who need to work every day.
-He’s affectionate without being needy and playful without being bonkers.
+They accept all creatures and humans, large and small, and have the kind of independence that will help those who need to work every day.
+They’re affectionate without being needy and playful without being bonkers.
 The British Shorthair might just be the family cat you’ve always been looking for.

 Featured Image: PHOTOCREO Michal Bednarek, Shutterstock

 - British Shorthair Kittens – Before You Get One